Selling the Drama

 "Selling the Drama" is the first single from Live's 1994 album, Throwing Copper.
 It reached number one on the US Billboard Modern Rock Tracks chart, becoming their first of three singles to reach the top of this chart.
 The song also reached number 43 on the Billboard Hot 100, number 49 in Australia, number 41 in Canada and number 30 in the United Kingdom.
 It achieved its highest peak in the Netherlands, peaking at number 15 on both the Dutch Top 40 and Single Top 100 charts.
 Live's performance of "Selling the Drama" at Woodstock '94 was their featured song on the Woodstock 94 double album.

+Background

+Singer Ed Kowalczyk said the lyrics were initially about "the state of the leader and led", or the ways that political and religious leaders control the public.
+However, after recording, he realized it also applied to the band's platform to reach audiences through music.

+Kowalczyk and drummer Chad Gracey both said the song came out very naturally, in about an hour.

 Music video

 The video is set in a wooded area and filmed in both black and white and in color, showing the band playing the song and lead singer Ed Kowalczyk tearing pages out of a book.
 The video is notable for one of the last appearances of Kowalczyk's long hair, which he shaved off around the time that "I Alone" was released as a single.